 Professor Volk advises graduate students studying aspects of nineteenth- and twentieth-century U.S. History that dovetail with his own broad historical interests.
 His current and former graduate students work on issues ranging from patriotism, public education, racial prejudice, and disability to environmental politics, public health and urban space, and governance in the American West.
-Professor Volk is accepting both MA and PhD students in the 2015-16 admissions cycle.
-Please contact him by email if you are interested in working with him as a graduate student.
+Professor Volk is accepting both MA and PhD students in the next admissions cycle.
+Please contact him by e-mail if you are interested in working with him as a graduate student.
+Current doctoral students interested in preparing an examination field advised by Professor Volk should contact him early in their graduate career.

 Fields of Study